jaeyow/fullstack-developer/_posts/2020-06-19-so-how-do-you-start-with-dynamodb.md

 We covered a bit of ground with our DynamoDB learnings in this article.
 DynamoDB plays a very important role inside Amazon where they have migrated hundreds of mission critical and thousands of secondary services.

 However, it still gets a bad reputation from the developer community.
-It is important to understand that in adopting a new technology like DynamoDB, one should learn how to use that technology the correct way before using it in production.
+It is important to understand that in adopting a new technology like DynamoDB, one should learn how to use it the correct way before applying it in production.

-Developers can be experts in RDBMS technology and by default apply that method to DynamoDB, but that just does not work.
-Doing so, they find that as they scale, their application becomes slower and slower, or more expensive to run, or both.
+Developers who are experts in RDBMS technology by default apply that same method to DynamoDB, but that just does not work.
+They find that as they scale, their application becomes slower and slower, or more expensive to run, or both.

-We were introduced to the single-table method - the recommended (yet lesser known) way to model data in DynamoB.
-DynamoDB promises single-digit millisecond latency, however to achieve this, one should be ready to compromise.
+We were introduced to the single-table method - the recommended (yet lesser known) way to model data in DynamoDB.
+DynamoDB promises single-digit millisecond latency, however to achieve this, one should be ready to accept the compromises.

 If DynamoDB is good enough for Amazon, it's good enough for me too.